elmehdibm/elmehdibm/README.md

 This is Mehdi, Lead Developer at MaVoie.org
 --------------

 Passionate about the intersection of mathematics and technology!
 Chess enthusiast and avid traveler to explore diverse cultures.
 I thrive on collaborative projects, focusing on Javascript Ecosystem.
 I ventured into the tech startup world, eventually leading the Tech at MaVoie.org.
-Fascinated by AI, my goal is to contribute to impactful projects. #TechEnthusiast #SaaS #MicroSaaS #AI #StartupLeader 🚀
+Fascinated by AI, my goal is to contribute to impactful projects. #TechEnthusiast #AI #StartupLeader #SaaS #MicroSaaS #SocialImpact 🚀

 *   🌍  I'm based in Paris
 *   🖥️  See my portfolio at [ElMehdi](https://elmehdi.net)